What is the Missouri Course Access and Virtual School Program (MOCAP)?

 Will MOCAP issue students a diploma?

 No, MOCAP is not a school and does NOT offer a complete high school diploma program.
 Instead, we offer courses that will be applied to the student’s transcript at the local school toward graduation.
-Successful MOCAP students will graduate with a high school diploma from the local school.
-Many schools distinguish MOCAP courses on a student’s transcript by putting an asterisk next to them.
+Successful MOCAP students will graduate with a high school diploma from the local school district or charter school.

 Private school or home schooled students will receive the credit that can be forwarded to the appropriate agency.
-Private schools do not have to accept MOCAP credit.
 We strongly recommend that private school students check with their school to see if they will accept MOCAP credit before they enroll.

 How is MOCAP different than home schooling?